import is a single, self-contained shell script. Installation is as simple

 is used then see the next method.

-is to simply source it into your script.
+Another way to bootstrap import is to simply source it into your script.

 This method gives you control over which interpreter is used.
 For example,